Reduce your Tax - Lowering Inheritance Tax

-There are many ways to reduce tax or improve your tax position.
-Please take your time to read through this section to get ideas as to what you can do in your own circumstances.
+There are a few ways to reduce tax or improve your tax position.
+Please take time to read through the following section to get ideas as to what you can do in your own circumstances.

-We suggest you read the sections on exemptions to get an idea of what can be included and excluded before exploring the various ways that you can protect assets.
+May we suggest you read the following sections on exemptions to get an idea of what can be included and excluded before exploring the various ways that you can protect assets.

 1. Use Your Personal Inheritance Tax Exemptions